The MakerSpace is a fun, accessible, engaging, and inviting space for University of Guelph students to collaborate and explore their ideas.

 Learn how to create your own 3D file, wireframe, and more.
 Check out our upcoming events to find out about workshops.

-Stop by during our office hours to learn more about the space and how you can use it.
+Stop by the Wood Centre in the Lang School of Business and Economics (Macdonald Hall) to learn more about the MakerSpace and how you can use it.

 Contact Mairin Scannell, Program Coordinator, for questions about 1-on-1 sessions, tours, and booking a tour/workshop for your team or class.